-However, there are tangential costs, often referred to as hidden costs, that organisations may not consider.
+However, there are tangential costs, often referred to as hidden costs, that organizations may not consider.
 These include digital forensics (restoration and remediation), public relations, customer communication, compliance fines, legal fees, and more.
 The total cost of cyber attacks exceeded trillions in 2021, and according to Cybersecurity Ventures, that total will rise 15 percent per year over the next five years.

 It should also be noted that as cyber attack related costs have increased, so has cybersecurity spending.
-In 2022, spending topped $170 billion, and the financial impact of a potential hack is the main motivating factor when it comes to organisation’s cybersecurity spending.
+In 2022, spending topped $170 billion, and the financial impact of a potential hack is the main motivating factor when it comes to organization’s cybersecurity spending.

 How Cyber Attacks Have Evolved

 The first modern cyber attack was in the 1960’s and it was conducted through a floppy disk.
 It’s safe to say attacks have changed since then.

 Major developments that fueled both the frequency and sophistication of cyber attacks include:

 - The first internet cyber attack (1988)

 - The evolution of viruses and worms (2000’s)

 - The beginning of cyber attacks against major organizations (2000’s)